WTR-GITHUB/PYTHON_II_PART/OOP-Advanced-[lesson8]:-Dataclasses---Part-1..md

 4) You are tasked with designing an advanced `Employee Management System` using Python data classes, functional programming operations, and various methods for analysis and manipulation of employee data.

-   Employee Class:
+   `Employee Class`:

-   Create a data class named Employee to represent an employee.
+   Create a data class named `Employee` to represent an employee.
 The class should have attributes for `employee_id`, name, age, salary, and department.
-    - Implement an `__init__` method to initialize the attributes.

    Department Class:
    Create a data class named Department to represent a department.
 The class should have attributes for department_id, name, and employe
    (List[Employee]).
-    - Implement an __init__ method to initialize the attributes.
-    - Add a method named average_salary that calculates and returns the average salary of employees in the department.
+    - Add a method named `average_salary` that calculates and returns the average salary of employees in the department.

    EmployeeManagement Class:
    Create a data class named EmployeeManagement to manage multiple departments and employees.
 The class should have an attribute for departments
    (List[Department]).
-   - Implement an __init__ method to initialize the attribute.
-   - Add a method named total_salary that calculates and returns the total salary of all employees in the organization.
+   - Add a method named `total_salary` that calculates and returns the total salary of all employees in the organization.
-   - Add a method named get_employees_in_age_range that takes a minimum and maximum age and returns a list of employees within that age range.
+   - Add a method named `get_employees_in_age_range` that takes a minimum and maximum age and returns a list of employees within that age range.
-   - Add a method named sort_employees_by_salary that returns a sorted list of employees by their salary in descending order.
+   - Add a method named `sort_employees_by_salary` that returns a sorted list of employees by their salary in descending order.
-   - Add a method named filter_employees_by_department that takes a department name and returns a list of employees in that department.
+   - Add a method named `filter_employees_by_department` that takes a department name and returns a list of employees in that department.

    Functional Operations: